Student Profiles

 Alek completed his BA in English Studies at Nipissing University and went on to complete his MA at Wilfrid Laurier University in English and Film Studies, where he remains today.

-Advisor: Dr. Philippa GatesAdrian is a first year PhD student in the English and Film studies department.
+Supervisor: Dr. Philippa GatesAdrian is a second-year PhD student in the English and Film studies department.
 Adrian's research interests intersect with a philosophical and critical engagement with the concept of resistance—specifically regarding the idea of a capacity to resist—and film.
 In other words, how does film mediate and change our capacity to resist in regard to how we see the world?
 This involves interrogating both the negative and affirmative dimensions of resistance that manifest across a broad spectrum of films both formally and narratively, and how the medium of film challenges the valence of a capacity to resist by enhancing this capacity (bolstering) or breaking it down (altering).

 Advisor: Russell Kilbourn